Hiking in Cloud Peak Wilderness, a national forest area in the Bighorn Mountains

 Absorbing the Old West Culture

-Zip out onto the Soldier Creek Trail on one of Sheridan Bicycle Co.'s mechanical bulls for a 13-kilometer ride that will leave you primed for a pint at the Blacktooth Brewing Company, northern Wyoming’s leading purveyor of craft ales.
-This often sets the stage for an early afternoon at the Java Moon coffee house, where, on lucky days, you can sip a latte and wax lyrical with cowboy poets, watercolor legends like artist Randy Stout, and acclaimed authors like Craig Johnson of Walt Longmire novels fame.
+Zip out onto the Soldier Creek Trail on one of Sheridan Bicycle Co.'s mountain or trail bikes for a 13-kilometer ride that will leave you primed for a pint at the Blacktooth Brewing Company, northern Wyoming’s leading purveyor of craft ales.
+This often sets the stage for an early afternoon at the Java Moon coffeehouse, where, on lucky days, you can sip a latte and wax lyrical with cowboy poets, watercolor legends like artist Randy Stout, and acclaimed authors like Craig Johnson of Walt Longmire novels fame.

 Sheridan is quintessentially Western, a raucous cowboy haunt and the intrepid traveler’s perfect hideaway.
 Peek beneath the façade of 200 years of frontier history and revel in an American Old West that is bold, brash and modern.
 Given a chance, the city will work itself into your bones like the cool waters of a small mountain stream.